Ayu5h5hakya/Cloth-Retopo/README.md

 ### DOCUMENTATION ###

-   SpeedLayer is a maya plugin to speed up the basic layering functionalities inside Maya.
+   SpeedLayer is a written in python for maya to speed up the basic layering functionalities inside Maya.

    ### FEATURES ###